 The boat people showed us a beehive underneath a train bridge, and toward the end we had our picture taken in case someone wants to buy it.
 The same as when you get your picture taken on the final drop of a roller coaster.

-Then I went into the famous bamboo forest.
+A few minutes later we arrived at Arashiyama, and after unloading I spent some time walking around.
+I’ve been here twice before, but it was too late to go to Monkey Park.
+The shrines were all closed too.
+But after exploring the little shops for a few minutes, I went into the famous bamboo forest.
 I wanted to save it until the end of the day because I know it gets very busy.
 It was almost dark when I went, but it was still bright enough to take photos.
-And there were only a few people here and there.
+And there were only a few people here and there, so it was pretty great.
+I recommend going closer to the end of the day..

-When I had seen enough, I walked back to the train station, back to Kyoto, picked up a couple souvenirs, jumped on the Bullet Train, and headed back to Nagoya.
+When I had seen enough, I walked back to the train station, back to Kyoto, picked up a couple yatsuhashi, jumped on the Bullet Train, and headed back to Nagoya.

 How to get to Hozugawa River Boat Ride